Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

 We can equivalently write:

-We now turn our attention to the Frech\`et superspace $F:=L^\chi(\red{\Gamma/B^+})$, where $\Gamma=N^-AN^+$ is the big cell in the complex supergroup $G$. $\Gamma$ is neither stable under $G$-action nor under the $G_r$-action, however, as any neighbourhood of $1$, it is stable under the action of $\cU(\fg)$ and we want to study such representation.
-Before doing this we establish suitable coordinates on $\Gamma$.
+We now turn our attention to the Frech\'et superspace $F:=L^\chi(\red{\Gamma/B^+})$, where $\Gamma=N^-AN^+$ is the big cell in the complex supergroup $G$. $\Gamma$ is neither stable under $G$-action nor under the $G_r$-action, however, as any neighbourhood of the identity, it is stable under the action of $\cU(\fg)$ and we want to study such representation.

 \begin{proposition} The restriction of the holomorphic line bundle $L^\chi$ to $\red{\Gamma/B^+}=\red{N^- A N^+/B^+}$ is trivial:

 In particular, there is a canonical identification between:

 between the sections on the big cell of the line bundle $L^\chi$ and the holomorphic functions on $N^-$. \end{proposition}